mmpx12/proxy-check/README.md

 #### Warnings:

-Some false negative might occurs.
-By default this will check to "ipinfo.io", but rate limit will set proxy as non working.
+By default this will check to "checkip.amazonaws.com" and some false negative might occurs (timeout, rate limit, flagged ip etc...).

 ### Install